workingDog/StixNeoLoader/README.md

 To load the Stix objects into a Neo4j graph database, simply type at the prompt:

-    java -jar stixneoloader-1.0.jar --csv stix_file.json config_file
+    java -jar stixneoloader-1.0.jar --json stix_file.json config_file
     or
     java -jar stixneoloader-1.0.jar --zip stix_file.zip config_file

-With the option **--csv** the input file "stix_file.json" is the file containing a bundle of Stix objects you want to convert, and "config_file" is the optional configuration file to use.
+With the option **--json** the input file "stix_file.json" is the file containing a bundle of Stix objects you want to convert, and "config_file" is the optional configuration file to use.
-If the configuration file is absent, the default "application.conf" in the current directory is used.
+If the configuration file argument is absent, the default "application.conf" in the current directory is used.
+In this case ensure that the **application.conf** file is in the same directory as the jar file.

 With the option **--zip** the input file must be a zip file with one or more entry files containing a single bundle of Stix objects in each.